pivotal/docs-tap/install.md

     ```
     Where:

     - `REPOSITORY` is the fully qualified path to the repository that TBS will be written to.
-(This path must be writable)
+This path must be writable.

        Examples:
        * Docker Hub `my-dockerhub-account/build-service`